vapor/docs/4.0/docs/deploy/digital-ocean.md

 ssh root@your_server_ip
 ```

-Digital Ocean has an in-depth guide for [initial server setup on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).
+DigitalOcean has an in-depth guide for [initial server setup on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).
 This guide will quickly cover the basics.

 ### Configure Firewall